thograce/C2FNet/README.md

 The training and testing experiments are conducted using [PyTorch](https://github.com/pytorch/pytorch) with a single NVIDIA Tesla P40 GPU of 24 GB Memory.

-> Note that our model also supports low memory GPU, which means you can lower the batch size

 1. Configuring your environment (Prerequisites):

     Note that PraNet is only tested on Ubuntu OS with the following environments.